 Right to Transfer Shares

-Unlike an OPC, which is restricted to a single owner, a Pvt Ltd company offers shareholders the freedom to transfer ownership.
+Unlike a One Person Company, which is restricted to a single owner, a Pvt Ltd company offers shareholders the freedom to transfer ownership.

 - Shareholders can sell or transfer their shares to other parties, providing a clear exit strategy if they wish to move on from the company.